Rotary Rocket

-Rotary Rocket Company was an aerospace company in the late 1990s.
-Its founders were among the first to recognize that the end of the Cold War represented a significant shift away from the militarization of space, to a new civilian-led, commercial space industry.
-In 1996, Rotary Rocket Company was formed to address this emerging market.

-The company developed the Roton launch vehicle as a fully reusable single-stage-to-orbit (SSTO) piloted spacecraft.
+Rotary Rocket Company was a rocketry company that developed the Roton helicopter-rocket hybrid concept in the late 1990s as a fully reusable single-stage-to-orbit (SSTO) crewed spacecraft.
 The design was initially conceived by Bevin McKinney, who shared it with Gary Hudson.
-The Roton was intended to reduce costs of launching payloads into low earth orbit by a factor of ten.
+In 1996, Rotary Rocket Company was formed to commercialize the concept.
+The Roton was intended to reduce costs of launching payloads into low Earth orbit by a factor of ten.

-Rotary attracted considerable media attention, as well as venture capital from angel investors and opened an engineering design and test center in a 45000 sqft facility at Mojave Air and Space Port in Mojave, California.
-The fuselage for their vehicles was made by Scaled Composites, at the same airport, while the company developed the novel engine design and rotary-wing landing system.
-A full-scale test vehicle made three flight tests in 1999, but the collapse in the satellite launch market led to the company's closure in early 2001.
+The company gathered considerable venture capital from angel investors and opened a factory headquartered in a 45000 sqft facility at Mojave Air and Space Port in Mojave, California.
+The fuselage for their vehicles was made by Scaled Composites, at the same airport, while the company developed the novel engine design and helicopter-like landing system.
+A full-scale test vehicle made three hover flights in 1999, but the company exhausted its funds and closed in early 2001.

-The venture's origins
+Origins

 Bevin McKinney had been thinking about the idea of a launch vehicle using helicopter blades for several years, when Wired magazine asked Gary Hudson to write an article on the concept.
-The resulting article led to a commitment of funding from billionaire Walt Anderson, which was combined with an initial investment from author Tom Clancy and allowed the company to get started.
+The resulting article resulted in a commitment of funding from billionaire Walt Anderson, which was combined with an initial investment from author Tom Clancy and allowed the company to get started.
 Hudson and McKinney were joined by co-founders Frederick Giarrusso, Dan DeLong, James Grote, Tom Brosz, and Anne Hudson, who together launched the company in October 1996.